-The netpipe microbenchmarks [31] were used to examine the impact CPU frequency has on both the power draw and performance of the different networking approaches.
-Figure 2 shows the stream bandwidths along with the power consumption of both onloaded and offloaded networks.
+The netpipe microbenchmarks [8] were used to examine the impact CPU frequency has on both the power draw and performance of the different networking approaches.
+Figure 2 shows the stream bandwidths along with the power consumption of both onboarded and offloaded networks.
 Aside from the obvious protocol switching points (MPI eager to rendezvous) causing plateaus and in some cases dips in performance between message sizes, the important observation to make from these figures is the spread in performance between the highest CPU frequencies and the lowest.
-The onloaded method expectantly loses some performance when CPU frequency is lowered, resulting in an near halving of bandwidth between the 3.8GHz and 1.4 GHz frequencies.
+The onboarded method expectantly loses some performance when CPU frequency is lowered, resulting in a near halving of bandwidth between the 3.8GHz and 1.4 GHz frequencies.
 For the offloaded network, the reduction in CPU frequency impacts network performance by a much smaller degree.
 The only noticeable difference in behavior occurs when the lowest CPU frequency is used.
 There is more variance in the bandwidth curve than the other scaling points, suggesting the microbenchmark may not be able to keep up with the network events at this speed.
 The performance gaps between the CPU frequencies remains relatively similar in terms of percentage of performance loss for all message sizes, including the smaller message size results.

 Removing caching effects from the results as shown in Figure 3 has little impact on the offloaded case, except for a slightly reduced throughput.
 This results in less of a gap between the slowest speed (1.4GHz) and the other clock speeds.
-The impact on the onloaded case is similar for large messages.
-However, there are differences for small and medium sized messages.
-The drop occurring after 8KiB message sizes is caused by the eager-rendezvous protocol switch-over in MPI.
-The drop occurring at 64KiB message sizes is caused by the virtual maximum transmission unit (VMTU) maximum of 64KiB, necessitating multiple calls to the onloaded networking stack.
+The impact on the onboarded case is similar for large messages.
+However, for small and medium sized messages, differences in throughput exist.
+The drop occurring after 8KiB message sizes is attributable to the eager-rendezvous protocol switch-over in MPI.
+The drop occurring at 64KiB message sizes is attributable to the virtual maximum transmission unit (VMTU) maximum of 64KiB, necessitating multiple calls to the onboarded networking stack.

-Examining send-recv performance with bi-directional ping pong (as opposed to the previous unidirectional streams), Figure 4, shows that the results are similar to the stream results with cache effects.
+Examining send-recv performance with bi-directional ping pong (as opposed to the previous unidirectional streams) in Figure 4, it can be observed that the results are similar to the stream results with cache effects.
 The increase in throughput is due to the bi-directional nature of the test, but generally aligns with the unidirectional results, in that they are reasonably within twice of the unidirectional throughput.

 A key observation from these results is the relatively small trade-off in throughput performance from transitioning between CPU frequencies for both onload and offload at 2.9GHz and higher.
-This observation indicates that, at this speed and above, the network bottleneck is no longer protocol processing.
-At this point, the bandwidth and latency is more impacted by the limits of the hardware.
-We concentrate on the results including cache effects for the purpose of this

-Fig. 2: Onload stream vs. offloaded stream with varying CPU frequencies analysis, but the percentages are similar for the case in which cache effects have been removed.
+We concentrate on the results including cache effects for the purpose of this analysis, but the percentages are similar for the case in which cache effects have been removed.
 For the onload case 36.4% of the power consumption can be saved while only losing 2.5% of throughput, while for the offloaded case 22.5% of power can be saved while only impacting performance by 0.5%.
 The offloaded network provides better results in scaling frequency back below the 2.9GHz level, providing power consumption savings of approximately 30.5% while impacting performance by only 1.5% when switching from a 3.8GHz clock rate to 1.9GHz.
-For the onloaded case, this is impractical, as using a lower frequency such at 1.9GHz would result in a performance loss of 35.1%.
+For the onboarded case, this is impractical, as using a lower frequency such as 1.9GHz would result in a performance loss of 35.1%.
 This emphasizes the potential issues that may arise when using many-core systems with slower and less powerful compute cores.
 It also highlights that if such network onload approaches are to be practical on future many-core systems, parallelism for communication will be a key component in achieving performant network throughput.